AnneChao/MF.beta4/README.md

 multifunctionality of pooled ecosystems, the within-ecosystem component (alpha multifunctionality) and the among-ecosystem component (beta multifunctionality).
 The correlation between functions can also be corrected for.

-When biodiversity data are available, `MF.beta4` also provides graphics for assessing biodiversity-ecosystem functioning (BEF) relationships between gamma/alpha/beta multifunctionality and the species diversity for orders q = 0, 1, and 2 for all pairs of ecosystems/plots or for multiple ecosystems/plots.
+When biodiversity data are available, `MF.beta4` also provides graphics to assess biodiversity-ecosystem functioning (BEF) relationships between gamma/alpha/beta multifunctionality and species diversity for orders q = 0, 1, and 2, comparing all pairs of ecosystems/plots or multiple ecosystems/plots.

 ## How to cite